 If you have been married for less than one year, you cannot petition for a divorce, even if there is irretrievable breakdown and you can prove at least one of the five facts.
 You have to wait until 12 months from the date of your marriage, or apply for an annulment or judicial separation where appropriate.

 In the case of five years’ separation, the court has the power to refuse a divorce if the respondent would suffer such severe financial or other hardship that it would be wrong in the circumstances to grant a divorce.
 It’s rare that this happens, as the court has extensive powers to make financial orders, so enabling the divorce to proceed.
 Where there are no funds to award financial payments (if you are both facing hardship) it is not wrong to grant a divorce as there is simply nothing that can be done to avoid that hardship.
 Also, in the case of two and five years’ separation, the respondent can raise a bar to divorce in which the court must decide whether the petitioner’s financial arrangements are reasonable and fair (or the best that can be made in the circumstances).

 If you or your spouse refuse to have your marriage dissolved in the eyes of your religion, the court have the ability to order that a legal divorce cannot take place until a religious divorce has been agreed.

 And finally, in exceptional circumstances a court cannot grant a decree absolute where it requires more time to consider issuing orders in respect of your children.

-If you have any questions about your own circumstances and how to go about getting a divorce, contact Andrew Isaacs Solicitor for confidential expert advice.
+If you have any questions about your own circumstances and how to go about getting a divorce, contact Andrew Isaacs Law for confidential expert advice.
 You might feel scared about making that phone call; don’t worry, you are not committing yourself to anything, and it might just be the first step towards getting your life back.